Jinan47/Jinan47/README.md

 ---

 - Self-taught developer 👩🏻‍💻.
-- Strong background in Python and Java 👊🏻.
+- Strong background in Python 👊🏻.
+- Moderate background in Java 🧬
 - Junior in the software engineering sphere 🧩.
 - Honing my skills in object-oriented programming (OOP) 🎲.
 - Venturing into the world of mobile app development using Flutter 🔷.